RetroDECK/ES-DE/INSTALL-DEV.md

 vcomp140.dll              (From Visual C++ Redistributable for Visual Studio 2015, 32-bit version)
 ```

-**Additional files for both MSVC and MinGW if building with the VLC video player:**
+**Additional files for both MSVC and MinGW if building with the VLC video player**

 In addition to the files above, you need to copy some libraries from the VLC `plugins` folder.
 This contains a subdirectory structure but there is no requirement to retain this as libVLC apparently looks recursively for the .dll files.